In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 If you’re just getting started, gather a list of keyword ideas.

-Type in your keywords into the YouTube Keyword Planner to see what appears.
-YouTube will start to autofill in and provide you with a bunch of keywords related to your keyword, and you’ll even see how well those words are performing.
+Type your keywords into the search bar to see what appears.
+They’ll provide you with a bunch of keywords related to your keyword, and you’ll even see how well those words are performing.

 This will help you to generate a list of keyword ideas.